xinrui-wang1/leukemia_multiple_testing/README.md

 # DSC180B-Capstone-Project
-- data download: in the command line enter Rscript run-data.R data
+- data download: in the command line enter 'Rscript run-data.R data'
-- analysis: in the command line enter Rscript run-data.R analysis
+- analysis: in the command line enter 'Rscript run-data.R analysis'
   - the resulting graphs will be in the data/out folder

 - data: contains the raw and cleaned versions of the datasets we're working with.
 Also will hold the graphs from analysis